wp-plugins/affiget-mini-for-amazon/README.txt

 * Review editing page:
 	* A link to a product details page.
 	* A button-link to re-fetch product data from Amazon servers.
+	* A panel to choose between scheduling options: Auto or Now.
 	* A metabox for introduction text (which will be used as a post excerpt).
 	* A metabox for the main review text (initially populated with an editorial description of a product).
 	* A metabox for the conclusion text.